anirudha-bs/Django_music_app/README.md

 Dummy data is loaded in the database with accounts -

-* username - anirudha
-* password - anirudha
+* 1. username - anirudha and  password - anirudha

-* username - ani
-* password - ani
+* 2. username - ani and password - ani

 Admin site -